-Freediving is a sport that needs little equipment but having a good freediving mask is essential.
-There are several manufacturers on the market offering a wide variety of low volume models, so if you want to buy your first mask it might be difficult to decide which one to choose.
+Freediving is a sport that requires minimal equipment, but having the right freediving mask is essential.
+With so many manufacturers offering a variety of low-volume models, choosing your first mask can be overwhelming.
 But we are here to help you.
 In our guide you can learn what features you should consider when buying a freedive mask!

 In order to find a freedive mask that will fit your needs the most, these are the most important features you need to consider: